 Figure 3 shows the visual representation of all reasons discussed above.

-Figure 3: The relationships between various advices to build the “data-driven” organization.
+Figure 3: The relationships between various advice to build the “data-driven” organization.

 An organization can become “data-driven” by implementing the data management framework to establish a data management function.

-The “Orange” data management framework offers the ready-to-use approach to establish an operational data management function.
+The “Orange” data management framework offers a ready-to-use approach to establishing an operational data management function.
 Figure 4 demonstrates the concept of the data management framework:

 Figure 4: The definition of the data management framework.

 A data management framework is a collection of interrelated components that shapes data management into a business function.

 A data management capability is an ability of an organization to safeguard data assets and deliver business value from them.

 A data management function is implementing the data management capability in the organizational structure.